Human height: Measurement

 Crown-rump length is the measurement of the length of human embryos and fetuses from the top of the head (crown) to the bottom of the buttocks (rump).
 It is typically determined from ultrasound imagery and can be used to estimate gestational age.

 Until two years old, recumbent length is used to measure infants.
 Length measures the same dimension as height, but height is measured standing up while the length is measured lying down.
 In developed nations, the average total body length of a newborn is about 50 cm, although premature newborns may be much smaller.

 Standing height is used to measure children over two years old and adults who can stand without assistance.
 Measure is done with a stadiometer.
 In general, standing height is about 0.7 cm less than recumbent length.

 Surrogate height measurements are used when standing height and recumbent length are impractical.
-For sample Chumlea equation use knee height as indicator of stature.
-Other techniques include: arm span, sitting height, ulna length, etc.
+For example, the Chumlea equation, which uses knee height, can be used to estimate the height of hospitalized patients when standard methods are impractical.
+Some other techniques include arm span, sitting height, and ulna length.